aspose-total-cloud/Aspose.Total-Products/total/python/conversion/docx-to-xls/_index.md

----title: Convert DOCX to XLS via Python SDK in Clouddescription: Cloud APIs & SDKs to Convert DOCX to XLS.
+---title: Convert Word to XLS, DOCX to XLS FREE Converter or Python SDKdescription: Free Conversion of DOCX to XLS by using Python Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---